By James Razko

 MAKE FRIENDS WITH PEOPLE WHO WANT THE BEST FOR YOU

-Summary In one sentence: Avoid making friends with people who will drag you down.
+One sentence Summary, 12 Rules for Life: Rule 3: Avoid making friends with people who will drag you down.

 Choosing the wrong crowd